magnokf/hermes-coreui/README.md

 ### When you have project open in browser

-Click "Login" on sidebar menu and log in with credentials:
+Click "Login" on sidebar menu and log in with #admin# credentials:

-* E-mail: _admin@admin.com_
+* RG: 1111
 * Password: _password_

 This user has roles: _user_ and _admin_